NS2006/personal-portfolio/README.md

 # Personal Portfolio Website

 This project is a **Personal Portfolio Website** built using **Laravel** that showcases my personal information and study/work experience at BINUS University.
-This website was created as a submission for the "About Page Assignment".

 ## ✨ Key Features